saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 ### Excluding the `browserName`

 When testing a native mobile app, no browser is accessed, so if you are re-using the capabilities from your mobile or desktop browser tests, you can omit the `browserName` capability or or set the value as an empty string.
+This is an important exclusion because if values are set for _both_ `app` and `browserName`, Sauce Labs defaults to the `browserName`.
+Similarly, if neither capability is specified, Sauce Labs defaults to the `browserName` settings of Safari for iOS and Chrome for Android.

 ```js
 caps.setCapability("browserName", "");